erikdubois/Ultimate-Elementary-Os/README.md

 Plank
 ------------------

-Plank is NOT implemented here since we have the launcher.
+Plank is NOT implemented here since plank is part of the system.

 Not sure but I believe Plank was already installed in Ubuntu Mate.

 Start plank from the menu.
-Right-click the plank and choose preferences and put in on top.
+CTRL + Right-click the plank and choose preferences and put in on top.
 I choose a transparent theme.
 But there are more themes out there if you want.
 If you want to autostart this everytime.
 Type in the menu " startup".
 Start startup applications.